boyter/boyter.org/content/posts/intern-interview-questions.md

 > Are you working on any side projects of your own?

 So many… searchcode.com searchcodeserver.com scc are probably the main ones.
 Otherwise I have been looking into building an indexing engine for searchcode using bloom filters which is keeping me interested.
 Other things have been building a general purpose duplicate code detector, and a bitbucket cloud plugin (which I finished but need them to launch pay via atlassian before I launch it).
 Oh and I also have a command line search tool called cs im working on in my spare time sometimes.
-Oh also a licence checker command line application which I should get back into one of these days.
+Finally a licence checker command line application which I should get back into one of these days.

+Too many really, but its my time so its fine :)

 > How do you keep yourself updated about the new trends in the industry?

 I don’t for the most part.
 A lot of things are cyclic, and you see the same things over and over.
 Consider everyone going on about the Nodejs event loop for example.
 I had people tell me “It’s new and fast!” with a straight face.
 Ignoring that event loops go back to Windows 1 days and Nodejs is NOT fast by any stretch of the imagination.
-It did solve certain harder problems at the time.
+It did solve certain harder problems at the time though.

-Otherwise I tend to see what’s trending on things like HN, I follow a lot of interesting tech leaders on twitter, I keep an eye out on what’s interesting on the company slack.
+Otherwise I tend to see what’s trending on things like HackerNews.
+I also follow a lot of interesting tech leaders on twitter, I also keep an eye out on what’s interesting on the company slack.

 > What’s the most recent thing that you have learned?

 That SLOCCount came before CLOC.
 Otherwise probably in depth details of how bloom filters actually work, how to implement them and a host of interesting problems they can solve that you wouldn’t really consider.

-I have a habit of writing down anything I learn on my blog these days, boyter.org	so the most recent post there is usually what I have been thinking about recently.
+I have a habit of writing down anything I learn on my blog these days, this one, so the most recent post there is usually what I have been thinking about recently.

 > What’s hard about coding?